slint-ui/slint/docs/src/content/docs/reference/builtins/colors.md

 A brush is a type that can be either a color or gradient.
 The brush is then used to fill an element or draw the outline.

 CSS Color names are only in scope in expressions of type `color` or `brush`.
-Otherwise, you can access colors from the `Colors` namespace.
+Otherwise, access colors from the `Colors` namespace.

 ## Color Properties